telerik/blazor-docs/_contentTemplates/common/get-started.md

 #project-creation-part-1
  If you have one, go to the [Add to Existing Project](#add-to-existing-project) section below.

-If you don't have a Blazor project set up, first you need to create one.
+If you don't have a Blazor project set up, first you need to create one, then go to the [Add to Existing Project](#add-to-existing-project) section below.

->tip You can use the [Visual Studio Extensions]({%slug getting-started-vs-integration-new-project%}) we provide to prepare the project for you.
+>tip You can use the [Visual Studio Extensions]({%slug getting-started-vs-integration-new-project%}) we provide to prepare the project for you, so that you can start using the Telerik components immediately.

 To create a project manually, follow these steps: